alanwatsonforster/glass/documentation/Manual.md

 # Manual

-This manual is written to help players use the airpower package to automate the flight part of JD Webster's "Air Power" rules, published in the game "The Speed of Heat".
+This manual is written to help players use the apengine package to automate the flight part of JD Webster's "Air Power" rules, published in the game "The Speed of Heat".

 The package is designed to run in a Google Colab notebook.
 You do not have to understand programming to use it.